 One possibility is to remove or redact any identifying information (i.e., the name of the agency or client) from your work sample.
 If this is not an option, please contact firstname.lastname@example.org, and we will work with you to ensure you are able to submit a complete application for Network consideration.

 I am returning to evaluation consulting work after a hiatus.
 How “current” must my work sample be?

 You are welcome to submit your most current work sample.
 It may also be in your best interest to note on your application within the Project Description(s) field that you were on hiatus, to help explain and bridge any gaps in your profile.

 How are Funders of Evaluation and Evaluation Partners connecting with ACE Evaluation Network Members?

 Members have the option to display their profile on the ACE Evaluation Network’s Database (preference selected when applying).
 Registered Funders of Evaluation, Evaluation Partners, and Network Members have the ability to search the Database, and find evaluators that are the right fit for their evaluation needs.
 If and when they find an evaluator that fits their evaluation needs, a Funder of Evaluation or Evaluation Partner will contact the ACE Evaluation Network Member directly.

 Who can I contact for further questions?

 Is ETB, which includes the ACE Evaluation Network, a not-for-profit, 501c(3) organization?

-The ETB, including the ACE Evaluation Network, is led by Change Matrix (CM).
+Expanding the Bench® (ETB), including the ACE Evaluation Network, is led by Change Matrix (CM).
 CM is not a 501c(3).
 However, we work closely with a fiscal intermediary that serves in the 501(c)(3) role.